Hard to keep track of which users have access to which floors.

 Can leverage the API functionality for future customization.

+We spoke to Michael Schiavinato, IT Director, at Luxury Brand Partners about how Kisi helps the Miami-based company control access across many floors and geographical locations.
 Michael runs Luxury Brand Partner Holding’s IT department and supervises the IT of their owned brands as well.
 For door security he uses Kisi and he was behind the Kisi set up from an infrastructure perspective, then handed over user creation and de-activation to HR.

-Michael: Luxury Brand Partners Headquarters is located in a seven floor building and we occupy six floors of them - Blue Bottle Coffee is occupying the 1st floor which is a retail floor.
+"Our headquarters is located in a seven floor building and we occupy six floors of them - Blue Bottle Coffee is occupying the 1st floor which is a retail floor.
 Some of our owned brands are located on the third and fourth floor which we can now flexibly manage through the Kisi system.

 Michael: All doors are locked all the time, this allows them to monitor user activity day in day out and separate users per floor and level.